Living in Harmony

 Living in Harmony Recognition Awards

-The Cultural Diversity and Race Relations Committee presents “Living in Harmony” Recognition Awards to recognize local organizations or individuals for their efforts in promoting intercultural harmony.
+In honour of Cultural Diversity and Race Relations Month, the City's Diversity, Equity and Inclusion Committee presents the “Living in Harmony” Recognition Awards to recognize local organizations or individuals for their efforts in promoting intercultural harmony.
 Each year, the Committee presents these awards to focus attention on the positive initiatives that are taking place within our community.